 The data rate you pay depends on which network your cellular imp connects to in which country.

-Please see Twilio’s Super SIM pricing page for more details.
+Please see the Super SIM pricing page for more details.

 For production devices, we can issue invoices monthly